KratosMultiphysics/KratosSalomePlugin/tui_examples/mok_fsi/README.md

 <img src="media/flow_field.png" width="400">

 After executing Salome with `salome_model.py` the `mdpa` files for the fluid and the structure domain are created and the provided Kratos files can be used to run this example.
+The mesh sizes can be adjusted using the variables at the top of `salome_model.py`.